The DERIVATION question

 THAT'S WHAT THEY MEAN, THOUGH!

 Whether they ask for the SUBJECT or the OBJECT, they want you to write a NOUN, not a verb - and by the way, they want it (as they tell you!) in LATIN too!
-It's no good writing it in English!
+It's no good writing it in English (lucky level 1 candidates are again just required to underline the correct answer).

 Here's the routine you should go through: